holographicSol/SatIO_ESP32-P4/README.md

     SatIO - Written by Benjamin Jack Cullen.

-    A general purpose programmable I/O platform for automation and manual throughput.
+    A general purpose programmable I/O platform for automation and throughput.

-    Supporting stacks (up to 10 functions per output pin) of logic across 70 output pins on the portcontroller and 100 mapping slots.
+    Supporting stacks of logic across 70 output pins on the portcontroller and 100 mapping slots.

   What can SatIO tell you is true?
 Potentially infinite things.